 Andrew & Debra Lee

-from the United States to Argentina, Brazil & Peru
+from the USA to Argentina, Brazil & Peru

 Hi Sarah, We had a wonderful time and it was a great trip overall!
 Could not have had the experience that we did without your help - no regrets at all in booking with CAT!
 (I have already forwarded a link to your website to a co-worker who is interested in traveling to South America in the future).
 Thanks for all of your and Alex’s help in making our trip a memorable one!
 Regards, Andrew